mitotic/graphterm/README.rst

 ``GraphTerm`` is a browser-based graphical terminal interface, that aims to seamlessly blend the command line and graphical user interfaces.
-The goal is to be a fully backwards-compatible terminal emulator for ``xterm``.
+The goal is to provide a fully backwards-compatible terminal emulator for ``xterm``.
 You should be able to use it just like a regular terminal interface, accessing additional graphical features only as needed.
 GraphTerm builds upon two earlier projects,